grafana/grafana-kafka-example/README.md

 ## Validate logs are being sent to Grafana Cloud Logs

 Using the Logs Data Source and [LogQL](https://grafana.com/docs/loki/latest/logql/) Check for log messages under the labels: ```{job="kafka"}``` and ```{job="varlogs"}```

+Import the example dashboard ```dashboard-example-1.json``` into Grafana and configure the Logs Data Source

 ## Stop the containers
 ```
 ./ctl.sh down